wjschne/apaquarto/Features.md

+# A Quarto Extension for Making APA documents in .docx format

+I am often required to submit documents in APA style in the .docx format.
+I made this extension for my own workflow.
+If it helps you, too, I am happy.

+If you want to type in markdown to create an APA formatted .pdf, I suggest using [papaja](https://frederikaust.com/papaja_man/).
+Or, you can  type straight-up $\LaTeX$ using the [apa7 document class](https://ctan.org/pkg/apa7).

 # Implemented Features

 ## Front Matter

-If I were more knowledgeable about lua, I would have done everything with a filter.
-As things stand, I used an `include` statement to insert the front matter in the `_apa_title.qmd` file.
-This file sets up a knitr chunk hook
+If I were more knowledgeable about lua, I would have done everything with a lua filter.
+As things stand, I used an `include` statement to insert the front matter in the `_apa_title.qmd` file, which processes metadata with R.

 ### Title